AdaCore/spark2014/docs/ug/en/source/how_to_use_gnatprove_in_a_team.rst

   review is required.

 * [PARTIAL_TERMINATION]
-  Procedures and entries which are called across the boundary of those units analyzed together should be annotated to specify under which condition they shall terminate using the ``Always_Terminates`` aspect.
+  Procedures, entries and functions with side-effects which are called across the boundary of those units analyzed together should be annotated to specify under which condition they shall terminate using the ``Always_Terminates`` aspect.
 Otherwise, these subprograms will be assumed to never terminate (if they are annotated with ``No_Return``) or always terminate (otherwise).
 The warning `assumed Always_Terminates` is guaranteed to be issued in cases where review is required.

 * [PARTIAL_TASKING]
   If no single run of GNATprove analyzes all units that define tasks, then for